Funeral Held For Exchange Student Killed In Texas School Shooting

 A mosque in Suger Land, Texas was packed with people paying their respects to the 17-year-old girl very few of them knew.

-Sheikh was an exchange student from Pakistan and was planning to head back home in three weeks after graduating to being a career in social work.
+Sheikh was an exchange student from Pakistan and was planning to head back home in three weeks after graduating to begin a career in social work.

 She was inside the art class where a teenager started firing shots.
 She was one of the 10 killed in the shooting.
 Thirteen others were injured.